 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- You will have to answer some basic questions, such as what is your legal name, home address, birthdate and contact person.
+- You will have to answer some basic questions, such as what your legal name is, home address, birthdate and contact person.

 - You will also be asked about your medical and psychological history.

 - You will be issued an inmate ID.

 - All of your personal property will get taken away from you and stored until you get released.

 - You will be allowed to make a phone call in order to talk to a family member, friend, or bail bondsman.

 - If they expect that you will make bail and be released quickly, you might be allowed to wear your own clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did it take to get processed?
 What was your treatment like?
 Can you tell us secrets that will help other people that get arrested get through the process?

 Click here to share your story